 She previously served as Senior Vice President and General Manager of Advanced Digital Services and Technical Systems Development, having joined Warner Bros.
 Entertainment as Vice President, Corporate Business Development and Strategy in 2004.
 Colf began her career as a consultant for Andersen Consulting.

-Colf sits on the boards of Harvey Mudd College and of STEAM:CODERS, a nonprofit organization that teaches underrepresented and underserved students and their families the fundamentals of STEAM (Science, Technology, Engineering, Art, and Math), in preparation for academic and career opportunities.
+Colf sits on the boards of Motion Picture Laboratories, Inc. (MovieLabs), a non-profit technology research laboratory focused on driving innovation to create business opportunities and deliver tangible digital distribution solutions; her alma mater Harvey Mudd College; and of STEAM:CODERS, a nonprofit organization that teaches underrepresented and underserved students and their families the fundamentals of STEAM (Science, Technology, Engineering, Art, and Math), in preparation for academic and career opportunities.
 Colf holds a bachelor’s degree in engineering from Harvey Mudd College.

 Widely regarded as one of the most influential figures in the history of reality TV programming, Mike Darnell currently serves as President of Warner Bros.
 Unscripted & Alternative Television.
 He joined the Studio in August 2013 and reports to Peter Roth, President and Chief Content Officer, Warner Bros.
 Television Group.